-Ani Shinan is the fruit of a friendship between two brothers from Switzerland and the members of the Shipibo tribe from Peru. ln April 2009 Marco and Patrick travelled to lquitos where they first met Maestro Oracio and other Shipibo healers in the Peruvian Amazon.
+Ani Shinan is the fruit of a friendship between two brothers from Switzerland and the members of the Shipibo tribe from Peru. ln April 2009 they travelled to lquitos where they first met Maestro Oracio and other Shipibo healers in the Peruvian Amazon.
 For the two brothers, this was the start of a great adventure into the world of Ayahuasca, the plant doctors and the uniquely rich and vibrant culture of the Shipibo tribe.

 They were drawn to the Jungle and plant medicine partly by curiosity and their adventurous spirits but also because of a growing sense of dissatisfaction with the pressures of living in the modern western world, with a growing awareness of the destructive practices of "business as usual."
-Although Marco and Patrick wanted to maintain a lifestyle that would be accepted as good and successful by society, they saw how modern business practices were unsustainable to the environment and conflicted with their values.
+Although they wanted to maintain a lifestyle that would be accepted as good and successful by society, they saw how modern business practices were unsustainable to the environment and conflicted with their values.
 They were frustrated with the profound sense of disconnection with nature that they observed - a soul sickness that our society fosters resulting in a deep sense of apathy.

 The meeting with the Shipibo and the experiences they encountered through Ayahuasca ceremonies rapidly dispelled this sickness of the soul, and with their indigenous heartbeats re-awakened they found themselves filled with respect for our planet, along with a deep feeling of gratitude for the indigenous wisdom that they had received and their relationship with the Shipibo.

 The seeds of this encounter have grown and the bonds have strengthened into a strong friendship with firm roots.
 Following this relationship, the joint vision came about to build a center with the Shipibo that would make the knowledge of Plant Spirit medicine more available to the western world.